How investing works

 This is necessary because, over time, your investments may fall out of sync with your original asset allocation; this tends to happen when one asset, usually equities, grows more quickly than the others.

-Try to resist the temptation to tinker with your portfolio, and rebalance after six months or a year.
-An increasing number of fund supermarkets now offer smartphone apps, but these can increase the temptation to tinker.
+Try to resist the temptation to tinker with your portfolio; instead aim rebalance after six months or a year.
+An increasing number of investment platforms now offer smartphone apps, but these can increase the temptation to tinker.

 The Money Advice Service has some advice on assessing the performance of your investments, although this should not be taken as financial advice.